Tan Chorh Chuan

-Tan Chorh Chuan (陈祝全 (Chén Zhùquán)) is a Singaporean college administrator and professor who served as the second president of the National University of Singapore between 2008 and 2017.
+Tan Chorh Chuan (陈祝全) is a Singaporean college administrator and professor who served as the second president of the National University of Singapore (NUS) between 2008 and 2017.
 He is currently a professor at the National University of Singapore.

 Tan was recognised for his leadership contributions to overcoming the Severe acute respiratory syndrome (SARS) epidemic in 2003, while serving as the Director of Medical Services in Ministry of Health (MOH) between 2000 and 2004.

 Since January 2018, he has been the Chief Health Scientist at MOH and Executive Director of MOH's new Office for Healthcare Transformation, driving transformation of Singapore's healthcare system.

 Early life and education

 Born into a family of nine children, Tan studied in St. Joseph’s Institution, Catholic Junior College, before graduating from the NUS's Faculty of Medicine in 1983 on a scholarship from Public Service Commission.
 Tan completed his PhD in 1992 with a dissertation entitled "Regulation of erythropoietin messenger RNA".